Menu

 You may also benefit from taking your thyroid medication at a different time of day e.g. T4 medication can be taken at night instead of in the morning, and NDT and T3 meds are often dosed several times a day instead of all in one go.

-Adrenal dysfunction or ‘adrenal fatigue’ (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems very common in those with thyroid issues.
-I
+Adrenal dysfunction (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems common in those with thyroid issues.

-I addressed the adrenal issues and brought my cortisol levels back to normal by fixing my gut issues and sex hormone imbalances mentioned further down.
+I addressed the adrenal dysfunction and brought my cortisol levels back to normal by improving everything else mentioned here.
+The approaches I took to address my mental and physical stress all impacted this.

 I can’t stress how big a part adrenal dysfunction played in my quality of life.
 It made my mornings incredibly difficult as I felt dizzy, nauseas and fatigued beyond words, before it was ‘fixed’.